Dairy Food & Nutrition Questions

 Fermented foods are all the rage these days (think yogurt, kefir, and kimchi).
 Aside from adding a unique, tangy flavor, the fermentation process may also result in the addition of “good” bacteria that support gut health.

 The process of fermentation can lead to the presence of probiotics in foods (like yogurt for example), but not all fermented foods contain probiotics.
-Learn more about fermented foods and probiotics in our blog post.
+Learn more about fermented foods and probiotics.

 Different people can handle different amounts of lactose, and there’s a solution to meet most needs in the dairy aisle – from lactose-free milk to dairy foods that are typically easier to digest.
 Whether it’s a cold glass of milk, creamy yogurt, or flavorful cheese, dairy foods taste great and offer a powerful nutritional punch that you don’t want to miss!
 Learn how to enjoy dairy again with these tips.